-Service Dogs vs. Allergies And Asthma: Finding A Middle-Ground For Access
+Service Dogs vs. Allergies and Asthma: Finding a Middle-Ground for Access

 A good, though imperfect, solution

-Recently, a friend who is a service dog user posted a photo of a sign at a local store which read: “SERVICE DOGS: You are welcome!
-HOWEVER—Please inform management PRIOR to entering store due to severe allergic reactions of an employee (and possibly customers).
+Recently, a friend who is a service dog user posted a photo of a sign at a local store that read: “SERVICE DOGS: You are welcome!
+HOWEVER—Please inform management PRIOR to entering the store due to severe allergic reactions of an employee (and possibly customers).
 You can call the store at [number redacted].
 Thank you for your understanding!”
 Emphasis is as it was pictured on the sign.

-In this situation, the friend who posted this on their service dog page notes “The local community here is aware of the time an employee here had to be taken by ambulance due to a severe reaction.
+In this situation, the friend who posted this on their service dog page notes, “The local community here is aware of the time an employee here had to be taken by ambulance due to a severe reaction.
 As a service dog handler, I respect their need for accommodation.”
 (They have, to this point, requested to remain anonymous.)

 I think it’s important to recap some of the conversations that followed here.
 For instance, as I myself have many friends who are blind and use guide dogs, I, of course, initially thought of the futility of the sign for guide dog users, sharing the post saying: